James-HoneyBadger/GulfOfMexico/docs/guides/INSTALL_GUIDE.md

 ### Linux

 Should work out of the box.
-You're probably fine.

 If you get permission errors: